Dropping Networks for Transfer Learning: Methodology

 \paragraph{\textit{Dropping} Transfer} Both dropout and bagging are common approaches for regularizing models, the former is commonly used in neural networks.
 Dropout trains a number of subnetworks by dropping parameters and/or input features during training while also have less parameter updates per epoch.
-Bagging trains multiple models by sampling instances $x_{\mathtt{k}} \in R^{d}$ from a distribution p(x) (e.g uniform distribution) prior to training.
-Herein, we refer to using both in conjunction as \textit{Dropping}, which can be thought of as analogous to Random Forests except the models are ANN's not decision trees, and the input and hidden features are randomly sampled during training (dynamic) instead of before training (static), combining both arithmetic mean and geometric mean model averaging.
+Bagging trains multiple models by sampling instances $\vec{x}_{k} \in \mathbb{R}^{d}$ from a distribution $p(\vec{x})$ (e.g uniform distribution) prior to training.
+Herein, we refer to using both in conjunction as \textit{Dropping}.

+Dropping Networks are similar to Adaptive Boosting (AdaBoost) in that there is a weight assigned based on performance during training.
+However, Dropping Networks weights are assigned based on the performance of each batch after Bagging, instead of each data sample.
+Furthermore, the use of Dropout promotes sparsity, combining both arithmetic mean and geometric mean model averaging.
+Avoiding negative transfer with standard AdaBoost is too costly in practice too use on large datasets and is prone to overfitting in the presence of noise ~\cite{mason2000boosting}.

 A fundamental concern in TL is that we do not want to transfer irrelevant knowledge which leads to slower convergence and/or sub-optimal performance.
 Therefore, dropping allows to place soft attention based on the performance of each model from $\mathcal{T}_{s} \to \mathcal{T}_{t}$ using a $\mathtt{softmax}$ as a weighted vote.
 Once a target model $f_{t}$ is learned from only few examples on $\mathcal{T}_{t}$ (referred to as few-shot learning), the weighted ensembled models from $\mathcal{T}_{s}$ can be transferred and merged with the $\mathcal{T}_{t}$ model.
-Equation \ref{eq:ens_transfer} shows the simple weighted vote between models where $N$ is the number of ensembled models each of which have batch size $S$, $\phi'$ denotes the $\mathtt{softmax}$ function and $a$ denotes the last layer outputs $a_{t}$ of $\mathcal{T}_{s}$.
+Equation \ref{eq:ens_transfer} shows the simple weighted vote between models where $N$ is the number of ensembled models each of which have batch size $S$, $\phi$ denotes the $\mathtt{softmax}$ function, $z^{l}_{s_i} = \exp(-|h^{l}_{T_1}-h^{l}_{T_2}|)$ and $\bar{a}^{l}_{s}$ denotes weighted average output from the ensembles trained on subsets of $\mathcal{T}_{s}$.

+Equation \ref{eq:dual_opt} then shows a straightforward update rule that decays the importance of $\mathcal{T}_{s}$ \textit{Dropping} networks as the $\mathcal{T}_{t}$ neural network begins to learn from only few examples.
+The prediction from few samples $a^{l}_t$ is the single output from $\mathcal{T}_{t}^{l}$ and $\gamma$ is the slope of the error curve that is updated at regular intervals during training.